 Thanks to Amazon, consumers expect fast turnaround times and proactive and personalized communications.
 Members demand faster processing of loans.
 They want to know their loan status.
 They are frustrated by frequent requests for additional documents or information.

 Personalization has also changed new member acquisition.
 Traditionally, credit unions acquired members face-to-face in the branch.
-But now they have been forced to update their acquisition methods and embrace mass scale outbound marketing and sales efforts.
-Tools including RPA can leverage the data you already have, with external data sources such as LinkedIn, local busines prospecting data, NCUA data, and social review website data to personalize your communications to your target market.
+But now they have been forced to update their acquisition methods and embrace mass-scale outbound marketing and sales efforts.
+Tools including RPA can leverage the data you already have, with external data sources such as LinkedIn, local business prospecting data, NCUA data, and social review website data to personalize your communications to your target market.

 You may have endured large-scale technology enhancements in the past that ran over budget and took longer than expected, and at the end of the day, you were disappointed that the effort did not deliver the expected benefits to your credit union.

 Digital transformation is a different type of technology project and because it relies on agile technology, you can begin reaping the benefits of digitization quickly.
 You don’t have to wait for project completion (by the way, think of digital transformation as a journey, not a destination) to see results.
-And, if you need to change course due to economic factors, changing member dynamics, or an unanticipated global pandemic, you can pivot at any time because the technology is so flexible.
+And, if you need to change course due to economic factors, employee turnover, or changing member dynamics, you can pivot at any time because the technology is so flexible.

 Here are some of the most common benefits credit unions report as they digitally transform their organization: